opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/configuration.md

 ### User management

-In this panel, you can edit who has access to RHODS by defining the "Data Science user groups", and who has access to the Settings by defining the "Data Science administrator groups".
+In this panel, you can edit who has access to RHOAI by defining the "Data Science user groups", and who has access to the Settings by defining the "Data Science administrator groups".

 ![User management](img/user-management.png)